./ahmedhashim

 git remote set-url origin [email protected]:ahashim/experiment.git

-Once the repo is setup and commits are flowing, I want to keep track of what I’ve accomplished.
+Once the repo is set up and commits are flowing, I want to keep track of what I’ve accomplished.

 To see the big picture, the git log gives me a quick rundown of what I’ve built so far: